ddnexus/pagy/docs/how-to.md

 You have many ways to paginate an array with pagy:

-1. Implementing the above _how-to_ (probably not very convenient besides being a good example)
+1. Implementing the above _how-to_ (probably not the most convenient way, besides being a good example)
 2. Using the `pagy` method and overriding `pagy_get_items` _(see [pagy_get_items](api/backend.md#pagy_get_itemscollection-pagy)_
 3. Using `pagy_array` offered by the `array` extra _(see [array extra](extras/array.md))_